-Dental implants have a success rate of over 95% when placed by a pained professional.
+Dental implants have a success rate of over 95% when placed by a trained professional.
 Your chances of experiencing a complication are very slim.
-However, just like any procedure, getting dental implant comes with risks.
+The dental implant process includes detailed planning so that the implants can be placed at the most strategic angles and locations to promote success.
+However, just like any procedure, getting a dental implant comes with risks.
 Here are the ones that you should be aware of.

 - Infection of the implant site